czrpb/racket/play/pace-converter/README.md

 ## Origin

-The inspiration for this came from this tweet (which ChatGPT got wrong! 😆):
+The inspiration for this came from this tweet (which `ChatGPT` got wrong! 😆):

 <img src="chatgpt-pace-convert.jpg" height="384">

+> Obviously tweets might not be truthful but still quite funny!)